-Remarks at US Southern Command Change of Command Ceremony Doral, Florida January 13
+Remarks at the U.S. Southern Command Change of Command Ceremony

+Doral, Florida

 Distinguished guests, ladies and gentlemen, once again, thank you for being here as we mark the transfer of authority from General John Kelly to Admiral Kurt Tidd.